Halo of Trout 1: Sci-fi & Lo-fi

 Another of Langley’s offerings.
 He loves open tunings.

-Another session hijacked by Kwiksilva.
+Another session almost hijacked by Kwiksilva.
 His electro brain makes light work of the presets which sound as if they belong on a Donovan album.
 Cosmic River.
 Mortal Star.
 They soon get butchered in the Akai.
-Several stereo tracks later he suggests some weird piano overdubs.
-He twists my arm to supplement the aural carnage with some demented treated guitar parts.
+The Caribbean Clowns create some weird piano overdubs.
+They twist my arm to supplement the aural carnage with some demented treated guitar parts.
 Who could resist?
-In two days he takes something which ought to have been binned and turns it into something which should be binned.
+In two days they take something which ought to have been binned and turn it into something which should be binned.
 The coup-de-grace has to be the sampled robotic voice.
 Amazingly, it doesn’t work.
 Another generically-challenged meltdown!

 Drums stomping like an Orc at the seaside.